Ant1n0/pair_project0/README.md

-group project initiated by Ge Yu Feng, Oscar Ou
+group project initiated by Ge Yu Feng, Oscar Ou people in this group: Ge Yu Feng, Oscar, ,

 1. isn't this diary style cool
 2. everyone in the project welcomed edit this readmefile